ValParCH/ValparCH/recreation/recreation_flow/README.md

 ### Modelling

-The model is then created (see "Recreation_flow_RF" script) by training a RF algorithm with several environmental variables on the response data.
+The model is then created (see [script](https://github.com/ValParCH/ValparCH/blob/main/recreation/recreation_flow/RF_flickr_inat.R)) by training a RF algorithm with several environmental variables on the response data.
 The original variables were selected using a correlation matrix to remove variables with >.8 correlation.

 | Response variable     | Flickr + Inaturalist photo locations                         |
 | --------------------- | ------------------------------------------------------------ |